Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Step 1: Appointment of Liquidator

-Directors, shareholders, or the court appoint a liquidator.
+Directors, shareholders, or the court appoint a liquidator to take control of the company.

 Step 2: Asset Realisation

-The liquidator sells company property and distributes proceeds.
+The liquidator sells company property and collects outstanding debts owed to the company.

 Step 3: Creditor Meetings

-Creditors are informed and may influence the process.
+Creditors are informed of the liquidation and may influence the process through meetings and voting.

 Step 4: Investigations